 In Pro Tools you can highlight all of the regions and use the ‘Consolidate Regions’ function (in the ‘Edit’ menu) to combine them into one tidy clip.
 Most DAWs have a similar function.

-Make sure the vocal is clearly labelled and that the rest of the mix is organized.
+Make sure the vocal is clearly labeled and that the rest of the mix is organized.

 Mixing Different Genres

 Depending on the genre and style of music that you are working with, different standards of mixing will apply.

 Here is a brief overview of how to approach the different genres:

 - Pop, R’n’B, Electronic: These styles share similar traits.
 In general, heavy processing is acceptable and often required.
 Lots of top-end shimmer, noticeable effects, and highly consistent dynamics are the norm.